vlasslavic/eCommerce_Project/Deliverables/Deliverable1-Proposal.md

 |  User    | Checkout my order (1 feature).                                                                 |

 ## Timeline:
-We estimate that wewill spend a total of 100 hours building this product, i.e., 50 hours per team member.
+We estimate that we will spend a total of 100 hours building this product, i.e., 50 hours per team member.